alchemy-fr/Phraseanet-Docs/en/Admin/Install.rst

 application.
 User is redirected to */setup/installer/* page.

-A set of screens containing forms helps to configure *Phraseaent* by collecting informations related to binaries and storage paths, admin account or databases connection parameters.
+A set of screens containing forms helps to configure *Phraseaent* by collecting information related to binaries and storage paths, admin account or databases connection parameters.

 Click on the **Next** button to start the procedure.